 Digital signage enhances the in-store experience, using replays to promote game day attire and vibrant team colors to instill pride and prompt impulse buys.
 Engaging promotions create a sense of urgency, while Point-of-Sale displays effectively advertise smaller items, thereby driving sales.
 The below video shows how Samsung helped the Swiss Life Arena to digitalize multiple areas of the venue:

 The Swiss Life Arena recognized the need for digital signage to be able to communicate better with visitors and to create a better experience for them.
-Hence, the business contacted a digital signage company that they trust can fulfill the challenging project.
+Hence, the business contacted a digital signage company that they trust can fulfil the challenging project.
 Samsung installed over 240 displays throughout the venue, including some in the gift store.
 In addition, the Korean manufacturer installed The Wall in the conference room used for business events.
-And in the center of the arena is a 12x12x8 meters digital signage cube that elevates the whole experience.
+And in the centre of the arena is a 12x12x8 meters digital signage cube that elevates the whole experience.

 Stadium and office hallways

 Digital displays throughout stadium hallways offer multiple fan interaction points and replace traditional static signs.
 These screens save on printing costs, allow easy content modification, and enhance fan experiences.
 Predominantly, these displays guide spectators to their desired destinations such as seats, restrooms, or concession stands, offering interactive kiosks for efficient route-finding.

 Moreover, these digital signages provide entertainment, showcasing fan-generated content shared under specific hashtags, or immersing fans in the event via video walls that display game highlights and fan interactions.
 These hallway displays also create additional revenue streams via third-party advertisements, given the diverse audience these sports venues attract.